Rug and Textile Appreciation Morning: Ikat Traditions: The Mexican Jaspe Rebozo

 The rapid disappearance of rebozo production centers in the past century has left this beautiful garment — and knowledge of its construction — endangered.
 For over a decade, Hillary Steel has studied and practiced the laborious process of preparing warps, setting up the loom and weaving under the watchful eye of master weaver Evaristo Borboa Casas and other artisans in the city of Tenancingo de Degollado, a historic center of rebozo-making in Mexico.

-In her book, Ikat Traditions: The Mexican Jaspe Rebozo, developed with the late Virgina Davis, Steel shares the steps of creating a traditional resist-dyed rebozo on a backstrap loom through text, photographs and illustrations, aiming to preserve and pass on knowledge of this traditional and intricate craft.
+In her book, Ikat Traditions: The Mexican Jaspe Rebozo, developed with the late Virginia Davis, Steel shares the steps of creating a traditional resist-dyed rebozo on a backstrap loom through text, photographs and illustrations, aiming to preserve and pass on knowledge of this traditional and intricate craft.

 About Hillary Steel